Frustrated magnets in the limit of infinite dimensions: dynamics and disorder-free glass transition: Model

 \section{Model}

-Although we eventually focus on isotropic models, in the main part of the work we keep the discussion more general, and analyze spin systems subject to both an exchange interaction $J_{ij}^{\alpha \beta}$ and an on-site anisotropy $V(\bS_{i})$.
+Although we eventually apply the results explicitly to a particular isotropic model, in the main part of the work we keep the discussion more general, and analyze spin systems subject to a (possibly anisotropic) exchange interaction $J_{ij}^{\alpha \beta}$ and an on-site anisotropy $V(\bS_{i})$.
 We thus assume a Hamiltonian:

 The degrees of freedom $\bS_{i}$ are classical spins: three-dimensional vectors with cartesian coordinates $S^{\alpha}_{i}$, $\alpha = x, y, z$ and with the constraint of unit length $\bS^{2}_{i} = S^{\alpha}_{i} S^{\alpha}_{i} = 1$.
 The labels $i$, $j$ run over the sites of a hypercubic lattice in $d$ dimensions.
 In the analysis we take eventually the limit of large dimensionality $d \to \infty$.
 The $d \to \infty$ approximation~\cite{metzner_vollhardt} has demonstrated its power for the consideration of lattice fermionic problems where it is the base of dynamical mean-field theory (DMFT), for reviews see Refs.~\cite{kotliar_rmp_2006, held_ap_2007, katsnelson_rmp_2008}.